pgbackrest/pgbackrest/CONTRIBUTING.md

 **Code Coverage**

 Unit tests are run for all files that are listed in `define.yaml` and a coverage report generated for each file listed under the tag `coverage:`.
-Note that some files are listed in multiple `coverage:` sections for a module; in this case, each test for the file being modified should be specified for the module in which the file exists (e.g. `--module=storage --test=posix --test=gcs`, etc.) or, alternatively, simply run the module without the `--test` option.
+Note that some files are listed in multiple `coverage:` sections; in this case, each module that covers the file being modified should be specified (e.g. `--module=storage/posix --module=storage/gcs`, etc.) or, alternatively, simply give `--module` the path they are all under.
 It is recommended that a `--vm` be specified since running the same test for multiple vms is unnecessary for coverage.
 The following example would run the test set from the **define.yaml** section detailed above.
 ```
-pgbackrest/test/test.py --vm-out --module=command --test=check --vm=u24
+pgbackrest/test/test.py --vm-out --module=command/check --vm=u24
 ```
 > **NOTE:** Not all systems perform at the same speed, so if a test is timing out, try rerunning with another vm.